K_1 of a p-adic group ring II. The determinantal kernel SK_1: -groups

-\begin{lemma} If $G$ is an abelian $p$-group, then $\SK_{1}(R[ G]) =\{1\}$. \end{lemma}
+\begin{lemma} If $\ G$ is an abelian $p$-group, then $\mathrm{SK}_{1}( R[ G ] ) =(0).$ \end{lemma}

-\begin{proof} As previously, we know that $\SK_{1}( R[ G] ) \subset \Kr_{1}^{\prime }( R[ G] , I_{G}) $ and so we may assume that $x\in {\rm SL}( R[ G] ) $ has the same image in $\Kr_{1}( R[ G] ) $ as $x^{\prime }\in \GL( R[ G] , I_{G})$.
-Let $x\in {\rm SL}( R[G]) $ be represented by $ x^{\prime }\in \GL(R[G] ,I_{G})$.
-By Lemma \ref{le14} (b) we may write $x^{\prime }=e_{1}\delta e_{2}$ with $e_{i}\in \Er( R[ G] , I_{G})$, $\delta \in 1+I_{G}$.
-Since $G$ is abelian, $\mathrm{Det}$ is an isomorphism on $R[ G]^{\times }$; since $\mathrm{Det}(\delta) =1$, we conclude that $\delta =1$, and so $x^{\prime }\in \Er( R[ G] , I_{G})$. \end{proof}
+\begin{proof} As previously, we know that $\mathrm{SK}_{1}( R[ G] ) \subset \mathrm{K}_{1}^{\prime }( R[G] , I_{G} ) $ and so we may assume that $x\in \mathrm{SL} ( R [ G ] ) $ has the same image in $\mathrm{K}_{1} ( R [ G ] ) $ as $x^{\prime }\in \mathrm{GL} ( R [ G ] , I_{G} )$.
+Let $x\in \mathrm{SL} ( R [ G ] ) $ be represented by $x^{\prime }\in \mathrm{GL} ( R [ G ] , I_{G} )$.
+By Lemma 2.2(b) we may write $x^{\prime }=e_{1}\delta e_{2}$ with $e_{i}\in \mathrm{E} ( R [ G ] , I_{G} ) ,$ $\delta \in 1+I_{G}.$ Since $G$ is abelian, $\mathrm{Det}$ is an isomorphism on $R [ G ] ^{\times };$ since $\mathrm{Det} ( \delta ) =1,$ we conclude that $\delta =1,$ and so $x^{\prime }\in \mathrm{E} ( R [ G ] , I_{G} )$. \end{proof}

-We may therefore henceforth assume $G$ to be non-abelian.
-As previously we choose a central element $c$ of $G$ which has order $p$ and which is a commutator; that is to say we can write
+We henceforth assume $G $ to be non-abelian and we recall some results from [CPT1].
+As previously we choose a central element $c $ of $G$ which has order $p $ and we set $\overline{G}=G/\langle c\rangle ,$ so that we have the exact sequence of groups